 An Na was born in Korea and grew up in San Diego, California.
-A former middle school English and history teacher, she is currently at work on her third novel.
+A former middle school English and history teacher, she is the author of A Step from Heaven, Wait for Me, and The Fold.
 She lives in Vermont.